umair321/woocommerce-discount-rule/README.md

-This plugin is customized from **Discount Rules for WooCommerce** (https://wordpress.org/plugins/woo-discount-rules/) for my own website and can be use to implement site wide discount
+This plugin is customized from **Discount Rules for WooCommerce** (https://wordpress.org/plugins/woo-discount-rules/) for my own website and can be use to implement site wide discount.

+Designed for B2C websites and not suitable for B2B.

 # Features
 1. Apply side wide discount